ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/hardware/firmware-configuration.md

+Firmware Configuration
 ---

-title: "Firmware Configuration"
-weight: 15
-description: "This section describes the design decisions associated with firmware configuration on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with firmware configuration on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 The firmware is the software that provides the interface between the hardware and the operating system.
 Firmware configuration and capabilities can directly influence the security features of an operating system.
 Important firmware security capabilities are detailed below: